Edvin-Magnusson/SQL-Projects/San Francisco Library Usage.md

 FROM LibraryUsage
 ````
 The total number of checkouts is 68590995.

-It would probalby be of interest for the library staff to know how many of the patrons that
+It would probably be of interest for the library staff to know how many of the patrons that
 has never requested a renewal of a loaned item.
-In the dataset there is a lot of patrons that has not checked out any item from the library.
+In the dataset, there are a lot of patrons that have not checked out any item from the library.
-Therefore we will create a temporary table with only patrons that has checked out at least 1 item.
+Therefore we will create a temporary table with only patrons that have checked out at least 1 item.

 ````sql
 Drop table if exists IdealCustomerTable